Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 3.Arrow functions don’t have their own this and are shorter syntax.

 Q.What is the difference between for...in and for...of loops?

-1.for...in iterates over object keys.
-2.for...of iterates over iterable values like arrays and strings.
+for...in iterates over the keys (property names) of an object, while for...of iterates over the values of an iterable like arrays, strings, or maps.

-Q. What is the difference between call(), apply(), and bind()?

-1.call() calls a function with arguments one by one.
-2.apply() calls with arguments as an array.
-3.bind() returns a new function with this fixed, without calling immediately.
+Q. What is the difference between call(), apply(), and bind()? call() invokes a function immediately with arguments passed one by one, apply() invokes it immediately with arguments passed as an array, and bind() returns a new function with a fixed this context that can be invoked later.

 Q. What is the difference between setTimeout() and setInterval()?